Portuguese Macau: Attempted Dutch takeover

 After this attempted Dutch invasion, the Portuguese authorities, from 1623 onwards, sent a Governor to Macau.
-Before his arrival, this small town was administered and governed by the Loyal Senate.
+The first governor of Macau was Francisco Mascarenhas.
+Before his arrival, the Senate administered and governed this small town.
 Macau's small military garrison was also reinforced.
 These measures revealed a greater concern and participation of the Portuguese authorities in the administration and protection of this distant and small Portuguese establishment.
-But, even so, the local power, residing in the Leal Senado, continued to maintain a great autonomy in relation to the central metropolitan power of Lisbon, represented in Macau by the Governor, and continued to play a fundamental role in the administration of the city.
-That's why the Loyal Senate and the Governor often came into conflict over disagreements.
+But, even so, the local power, residing in the Senate, continued to maintain a great autonomy in relation to the central metropolitan power of Lisbon, represented in Macau by the Governor, and continued to play a fundamental role in the administration of the city, causing frequent conflicts between the Senate and the Governor.

 Title awarded by King John IV

 Although Portugal was ruled by a Spanish monarch between 1580 and 1640, Macau continued to loyally hoist the Portuguese flag.
 Therefore, after the restoration of Portugal's independence and sovereignty in 1640, King John IV of Portugal rewarded this trust and loyalty in 1654, by granting Macau the title "No other is more loyal".
 Therefore the full name and title of Macau under Portuguese administration would read: "City of the Holy Name of God of Macau – No Other is More Loyal".